GameStop, other 'meme stocks' soar as markets eye stimulus boost

-(Reuters) - Shares of GameStop surged in early deals on Wednesday, putting the videogame retailer on track for its longest streak of daily gains in six months, while many other “meme stocks” posted double-digit gains.
+(Reuters) - GameStop Corp and other so-called meme stocks surged on Wednesday, continuing a rally that has put the video game retailer’s shares on track for their sixth straight day of gains.

+GameStop was up 18% at around $289 a share shortly after the open and its shares are up more than 600% from their February low.
+Headphone maker Koss Corp soared about 60% and cinema operator AMC Entertainment rose 10%.

-Market strategists have said tens of billions of dollars of U.S. President Joe Biden’s coronavirus relief package could indirectly find their way into shares, possibly boosting “meme stocks” that are heavily promoted by retail traders in online social media forums.
+Market strategists have said tens of billions of dollars of U.S. President Joe Biden’s coronavirus relief package could indirectly find their way into shares, possibly boosting “meme stocks” that are heavily promoted by retail traders in online social media forums such as Reddit’s popular WallStreetBets.

-GameStop was trading 14.5% higher at $282.73 before the bell, on course for a sixth straight session of gains, while shares of cinema operator AMC Entertainment rose 10% and headphones maker Koss Corp soared about 40%.

-Germany-listed shares of GameStop jumped over 20%, with data from brokerage Lang & Schwarz showing the scrip to be the third-most traded stock by turnover on its platform.
+GameStop bulls have also pointed to a hoped-for transition to e-commerce for the video game retailer, led by shareholder and Chewy.com co-founder Ryan Cohen, who is on the company’s board.

+Meanwhile, analysts said Wednesday’s big rally in Koss shares is likely not the result of a short squeeze, where investors betting against a company’s shares are forced to unwind their positions in the face of a rising stock price.

 GameStop retains a legion of devout followers after a social media frenzy in January triggered a massive rally in which its shares surged more than 1,600%.